chunky-dev/docs/ChunkyDocs/docs/rendering/index.md

 There is no definite answer to how long it will take to render a scene.
 The general guideline is that the longer you render an image, the better it will become.
 Take into account the diminishing returns explained above.

-The time required to render a nice looking image depends on how well-lit the scene is, how many Samples Per Second (SPS) the renderer can produce, depending on how fast your CPU is and the scene complexity, and how many pixels the canvas has.
+The time required to render a nice looking image depends on how well-lit the scene is, how many Samples Per Second (SPS) the renderer can produce, which depends on how fast your CPU is and the scene complexity, and how many pixels the canvas has.
 Scene complexity has no real measure outside of scene size (loaded chunks and entities), if fog is enabled, if you are using a HDRi skymap, the Ray Depth, etc. Not all options impact performance.
 Scaling the canvas has an effect on render time proportional to the pixel area of the canvas.
 An image of 800 by 800 pixels will take four times as long time to achieve the same quality as an image of 400 by 400 pixels since the total number of pixels has quadrupled.
 If your renders are taking too long, you can reduce the canvas size for quicker results.

 ---